bwohlberg/sporco/examples/scripts/csc/index.rst

 cprjl1_gry.py
   Convolutional sparse coding of a greyscale image (constrained penalty term)

-cbpdn_cuda.py
-  Convolutional sparse coding of a greyscale image using the CUDA solver

 cbpdn_grd_cuda.py
   Convolutional sparse coding with gradient penalty of a greyscale image using the CUDA solver